dallinb/yandiff/README.txt

 XML file can be created containing the differences.

-It is loosely based on ndiff written by James Levine (circa 2001), except where ndiff used nmap’s "grepable" output, yandiff reads XML output using Nmap::Parser.
+It is loosely based on ndiff written by James Levine (circa 2001), except where ndiff used nmap's "grepable" output, yandiff reads XML output using Nmap::Parser.

 Building a Distribution